Chapter 10: Dialing Up the Pressure

 One document I’m leaning on heavily to inform these chapters is a list I’ve maintained in a word processing file from the beginning of my career that I’ve titled Body of Work.
 In this file I list all my published works chronologically, along with the editor’s name, the publisher, the original ISBN (International Standard Book Number), the genre, and pertinent information like subsidiary rights sold, any special reviews or awards the book received, and any reprints.

-I remember sharing with my critique partners when I first created the document when my first couple of books were released.
+I remember sharing with my critique partners when I first created the document after my first couple of books were released.
 I felt a little silly because at the time it seemed incomprehensible that I could forget a single detail about any of my published books.
 But I was also aware how quickly things were moving—it was common to be working on three books at one time that were in different stages of completion, and I was always thinking ahead to future projects I could pitch.
 When I received author copies of my newly released books, they would seem distant in my mind because I’d written two or three other projects by then.
 Two romance lines I’d written for had already announced they were closing.
 I’d barely gotten my writing career off the ground, and I was starting to feel like a veteran in the industry.
 And because I planned to write many books in my career, I had a suspicion that documenting my releases would be beneficial in the future.

 Spoiler alert: The document grew from one page to now more than twenty-one pages, and I can’t count the times I referred back to it to answer questions for my editors, agents, reporters, but mostly for myself!
 In fact, as I write this, my Body of Work document is open in another window for me to refer to.